bobbimanners/Applecorn/README.md

 `*TYPE <*objspec*>` - type a text file to the screen.

+`*SPOOL <objspec>` - copies all screen output to the filename given.
+Issuing the `*SPOOL` command with no filename stops spooling and closes any open spool file.

+`*EXEC <*objspec*>` - reads input from the filename given, and executes it, as though it were being typed on the keyboard.

 `*ECHO This is some text` - echo a line of text to the screen.

 `*FX a[,x,y]` - invokes `OSBYTE` MOS calls.